-In large earthquakes, such as the San Francisco earthquake of 1906, displacements of tens of feet can occur along many tens of miles of the fault plane, whereas smaller earthquakes may be associated with displacements of only a few feet along a few hundred feet of fault plane.
-In either case, the fault movement creates a series of waves through the earth, and we perceive these waves at the surface as the shaking of an earthquake.
+In large earthquakes, such as the San Francisco earthquake of 1906, displacements of tens of feet can occur along many miles of the fault plane, whereas smaller earthquakes may be associated with displacements of only a few feet along a few hundred feet of the fault plane.
+In either case, the fault movement creates a series of waves through the Earth, and we perceive these waves at the surface as the shaking of an earthquake.

 Most commonly the focus—the center of the main rupture—is at least several miles below the land surface, and may produce little or no surface evidence of the sense of movement.
 The surface location directly above the focus is called an epicenter, and large earthquakes are sometimes referred to by the geographic location of the epicenter.
 The direction and distance of fault movement, as well as focal depth and overall strength, are usually determined by analysis of earthquake-wave records from a network of sensitive instruments called seismographs, which are located around the world.

-Most earthquakes are related to plate tectonic processes or what used to be understood as "continental drift."
-In the plate tectonic model, the earth's outermost shell consists of a number of rigid plates that are roughly 60 miles (97 kilometers) thick and include both the earth's crust and the uppermost mantle.
-These rigid plates are in a state of continual, but very slow (about an inch a year or about as fast as a fingernail grows) movement over the less solid mantle material, with new plate material being created and pushed outward by volcanic processes at mid-ocean ridges, called "spreading centers."
+Most earthquakes are related to plate tectonic processes or what used to be understood as continental drift.
+In the plate tectonic model, the Earth's outermost shell consists of a number of rigid plates that are roughly 60 miles (97 kilometers) thick and include both the Earth's crust and the uppermost mantle.
+These rigid plates are in a state of continual, but very slow movement (about an inch per year, or about as fast as a fingernail grows) over the less solid mantle material, with new plate material being created and pushed outward by volcanic processes at mid-ocean ridges, called spreading centers.
 Some earthquakes are generated by faulting and magma movement at spreading centers.
-Generally larger and more destructive earthquakes occur along faults where plates are grinding together.
-Such earthquakes are common where one plate is driven under the other in a "subduction zone," as is occurring in the active earthquake regions of the circum-Pacific, including Japan, Alaska, and South America†.
+Generally, larger and more destructive earthquakes occur along faults where plates are grinding together.
+Such earthquakes are common where one plate is driven under the other in a subduction zone, as is occurring in the active earthquake regions of the circum-Pacific, including Japan, Alaska, and South America1.

-Destructive earthquakes also occur where plates shear past one another horizontally on what are sometimes called "transform faults;" the San Andreas fault system in California is a notorious example.
+Destructive earthquakes also occur where plates shear past one another horizontally on what are sometimes called transform faults; the San Andreas fault system in California is a famous example.
 Although much of the differential movement between plates may be taken up along a single fault that forms the plate boundary, significant movement can occur along hundreds or even thousands of faults that flank the plate boundaries.
 For example, the deadly 1994 Northridge earthquake near Los Angeles occurred along a previously unknown off-shoot of the San Andreas fault.